 Mitochondrial genomes are often non-recombining and are usually passed on via uniparental inheritance.
 Mitochondria are therefore expected to have lower effective population sizes than that of the nucleus within the same organism (Lynch and Blanchard 1998; Neiman and Taylor 2009).
 One consequence of reduced effective population sizes is an increased probability of segregation and fixation of slightly deleterious mutations.
 There have been multiple contradictory reports on whether mitochondrial genes experience stronger or weaker purifying selection than the nuclear genes.
 Studies examining a small number of protein-coding loci across a large number of species have concluded that mitochondria experience less effective purifying selection than the nucleus (Weinreich and Rand 2000; Betancourt, et al. 2012; Popadin, et al. 2013).
 However a recent study conducted on multiple individuals and whole genomes in Drosophila melanogaster and humans found no significant difference between the efficacy of purifying selection in the mitochondrial vs. nuclear protein-coding genes (Cooper, et al. 2015).

 We confirm the absence of recombination in mitochondria of three species of Paramecium.
 Previous studies in P. tetraurelia (Adoutte, et al. 1979; Barth, et al. 2008) and P. primaurelia (Beale, et al. 1972) had reached similar conclusions using a small number of markers.
-We also evaluated the extent of purifying selection in ciliate mitochondria relative to the nucleus primarily for P. tetraurelia.
-We find that despite the lack of recombination in the mitochondria, the efficacy of selection in the mitochondria is similar to if not stronger than that of the nucleus.
+It should be noted that we do not detect recombination with extant sequence variation, which is consistent with the observed uniparental inheritance in Paramecium species.
+However, the lack of fusion of mitochondria presents a barrier to recombination within the cell.
+Thus, even if recombination was occurring at an extremely low rate, it might be difficult to detect it.
+Despite the lack of recombination in the mitochondria, the efficacy of selection in the mitochondria is similar to if not stronger than that of the nucleus.

 Our results seem to be in discordance with theoretical predictions according to which one would expect the efficacy of selection in the mitochondria to be lower than in the nucleus.
-(Stewart, et al. 2008; Wai, et al. 2008; Ghiselli, et al. 2013; Stewart and Larsson 2014)One possibility is that we observe stronger efficacy of selection in the mitochondria because the magnitude of negative selection itself is stronger in the mitochondrial genes (Popadin, et al. 2013), which differ from the average nuclear gene in several key ways (Adrion, et al. 2016).
+One possibility is that because there are multiple copies of mitochondrial genomes within a cell, recessive deleterious mutations might not produce a phenotypic effect unless they reach sufficiently high frequencies.
+A subsequent bottleneck could result in either transmission of highly fit mitochondrial mutations, or possibly the most deleterious.
+This increase in variance of fitness of individual cells would result in efficient selection between cells, eventually leading to stronger purifying selection (Stewart, et al. 2008; Wai, et al. 2008; Ghiselli, et al. 2013; Stewart and Larsson 2014).
+We might thus expect mitochondrial genes to experience more efficient purifying selection than the nuclear genes.
+However the severity of mitochondrial bottleneck in Paramecium is not yet clear (see below).
+Another possibility is that we observe stronger efficacy of selection in the mitochondria because the magnitude of negative selection itself is stronger in the mitochondrial genes (Popadin, et al. 2013), which differ from the average nuclear gene in several key ways (Adrion, et al. 2016).
 Most mitochondrial genes are expressed at higher levels compared to nuclear genes (Havird and Sloan 2016).
 Mitochondrial encoded proteins (cox1 and cox2) that are part of the oxidative phosphorylation (OXPHOS) pathway are core enzyme catalytic subunits (Tsukihara, et al. 1996; Zhang and Broughton 2013; Havird and Sloan 2016).
 Finally, most genes retained in the mitochondria encode for highly hydrophobic proteins and have a high GC content (Johnston and Williams 2016).
 Thus, finding comparable sets of genes between these two genomes is admittedly difficult (but see Lynch 1996; Lynch 1997).